 Years later, she chose to return to the place she felt she could make the most impact: schools.
 In her position as the Project Manager for the Pittsburgh Public School District's Department of Professional Development, she developed and managed a number of district initiatives.
 Additionally, Courtney supported school administrators in the creation of professional development plans aimed at building the capacity of teachers and producing academic achievement for students.
 Most recently, Mrs. Sales received a credential from Harvard University's College of Education for successfully completing its Urban School Leaders Program.
 Having fought on behalf of children in the boardroom, the courtroom, and the classroom, Courtney is humbled by the opportunity to create and manage a world class school for children in Houston, Texas.

 Anthony Jackson comes from a varied professional background.
 Anthony has served as a Client Service Supervisor at Epic Health Services where he managed private duty nursing services for medically fragile children.
 Mr. Jackson has also served in the capacity of a business systems analyst and was responsible for overseeing over one thousand client databases across a number of states.
 Anthony graduated from Lamar University with a bachelors degree in Management Information Systems.
-Now, Anthony serves as the Operations Manager at Bloom Academy Charter School fueled by his passion to support the academic and personal success of children.
+Now, Anthony serves as the Scholar and Family Support Coordinator at Bloom Academy Charter School fueled by his passion to support the academic and personal success of children.

 First Grade Lead Teacher